quixio/quix-docs/docs/platform/tutorials/event-detection/crash-detection.md

 6. Enter `phone-out` into the output field.

-7. Click `Save as project`.
+7. Click `Save as Application`.

-You now have the basic template for the service saved to your workspace.
+You now have the basic template for the service saved to your environment.

 ## Test the template